passport/www.passportjs.org/books/concepts/oauth/access-token.md

       request.
 Passport computes this automatically using the application's consumer secret and the request token secret.

-If the authorization request is valid and authorized, Twitter issues an access
+When Twitter receives this request, it authenticates the application by verifying that the signature was produced by the corresponding consumer key and secret along with the request token secret.
+It then verifies that the request token is valid and was issued to the authenticated application.
+Finally, it verifies that verification code is valid.

-token:
+If the request is valid and authorized, Twitter issues an access token:

 ```http
 HTTP/1.1 200 OK